 Legal Language Services ranks Kentucky as a state with moderately regulated legal interpreting requirements.

-Kentucky state authorities periodically offer exams, both written and oral, for certification in Spanish based on the guidelines of the Consortium for State Court Interpreter Certification.
+Kentucky state authorities periodically offer exams for certification based on the guidelines of the Consortium for State Court Interpreter Certification.
+Written exams are available throughout the calendar year, however, oral exams are only offered in Kentucky twice per year.

 In addition to passing both the written and oral exams, interpreters must also complete a workshop, obtain a set number of court observation or work hours, and clear a background check.